A Reynolds-semi-robust H(div)-conforming method for unsteady incompressible power-law flows: Numerical tests

 In the present section we investigate the performance of the method from the computational standpoint.
 Test 1 represents a problem with a manufactured regular solution, the objective being to compare the numerical error with the theoretical convergence rates for different values of the model parameters $\nu$ and $r$.
 Test 2 studies a benchmark problem from the literature \cite{Mahmood.Bilal.ea:20} and has a more practical flavor, the focus being on some qualitative characteristics of the numerical solution.

 The implementation of the scheme was performed in the language C++.
 All performed tests are limited to the lowest order case ($k=1$) and a standard Picard iteration is used at each time step to solve the non-linear problem \eqref{eq:full.discrete.problem} (the initial value being the discrete solution at the previous time step).
-The ``safeguard'' parameter $C_F$ in \eqref{eq:gammaF} was set equal to $10^{-4}$.
+The ``safeguard'' parameter $C_F$ in \eqref{eq:gammaF} was set equal to $10^{-4}$, but was never activated during all performed tests (that is, the max in \eqref{eq:gammaF} was never attained by $C_F$).